salvis2/My-MAJORANA-Code/README.md

 pulserDCRcalculator.cc is a script that takes in a range of pulser data, then iterates until it can find what values of the axis correspond to 99% and 96% of the data.
 It is used to set a detector-specific level of acceptable instabilities in pulser data.

-## Programs from University of Illinois at Urbana-Champaign
+## Programs made at UIUC

-The files PulseHeightFiltering.py and PulseFilteringLongWord.py were created before my time in the Majorana collaboration.
+The files PulseHeightFiltering.py and PulseFilteringLongWord.py were created while I was an undergraduate student.
 They took an output txt file from a oscilloscope and generated plots describing the distribution of pulse heights.